 The national criminal database contains records from various county and state agencies, covering almost one third of the United States.
 Data aggregators scour these county and state agencies’ records, continuously updating the database.
 National search is a pointer search, so it identifies only potential criminal records.
 Almost every criminal background check uses national search.
 After national search identifies a record, Checkr starts a state search of the record’s county to get the information below:

 - Additional identifiers to confirm it belongs to the candidate

-- Complete and up-to-date case information (e.g., disposition, status)
+- Complete and recent case information

-After the candidate consents, Checkr will initiate the Search.
+After the candidate signs the authorization form, Checkr starts the search.

-If you've applied for a job and are looking for more information on your background check’s status or progress, please log into the Checkr Applicant Portal.
+If you applied for a job and want to know your background check’s status, log in to the Checkr Candidate Portal.